 For example, students who are listening to a story that their teacher is reading are developing their pre-literacy skills.
 Those that are playing with blocks and other manipulatives are grasping the basics of pre-numeracy skills.
 Children partaking in art classes are improving their dexterity skills, which will ultimately help with their writing, as well as improving their problem solving skills.
 Physical activity and ‘play time’ encourages children to move around, strengthen their bodies and develop their coordination skills.

 This is why spending time reading, playing and talking to children from an early age is so important.
-As soon as they join school they will set on a pathway to improve all of these skills, laying foundations which will help them throughout life.
+As soon as they join a preschool, they will set on a pathway to improve all of these skills, laying foundations which will help them throughout life.

-These are the skills that students develop quickly in early childhood education programmes that offer hands-on learning opportunities in a play-based environment.
+These are the skills that students develop quickly in kindergarten programmes that offer hands-on learning opportunities in a play-based environment.
 Essentially, these are the skills that students will need in order to set the foundation for future learning.
-Pre-literacy and pre-numeracy skills are required for students to understand more complex concepts in the future, such as phonics, reading, writing and mathematics.
+Pre-literacy and pre-numeracy skills at the preschool level are required for students to understand more complex concepts in the future, such as phonics, reading, writing and mathematics.

-Parents need to understand the importance of early childhood education, and they need to partner with a school that offers an innovative approach to these critical programmes.
-It is also important that the school is able to offer extra support where needed and provide guidance to the families if the extra support is required.
+Parents need to understand the importance of early childhood education, and they need to partner with the right preschool in Singapore that offers an innovative approach to these critical programmes.
+It is also important that the preschool is able to offer extra support where needed and provide guidance to the families if the extra support is required.
 This is their child's first step on their educational journey, and it will determine their ability to be successful well into the future.

 It is equally important that children are passionate about learning from an early age, so by learning through play and activities, children find that new experiences can be found everywhere.
 It helps them to be inquisitive, to feel confident to ask questions and to want to seek out more information.